August 19, 2024

 “If slavery is not wrong, nothing is wrong,” said Abraham Lincoln in 1864.
 Yet even today, after 160 years, we face the sufferings and challenges of modern slavery – human trafficking.
 In this article, we will explore human trafficking, its causes, real-life scenarios, and its impact.

-According to the International Labour Organization, there are 49.6 million victims of modern slavery, with more than 54 percent being women.
+According Women on Guard, there are 6.3 million victims of modern slavery, with more than 54 percent being women.
 Arab States, Europe, and Central Asia are the most prevalent regions.
 The issue concerns people of all incomes, including high, upper-middle, middle, lower-middle, and low (International Labour Organization, 2023a).
 No continent, no country, no city is an exception.
 Human trafficking happens on a global front.

 What is Human Trafficking?